 Skip to content

-Open today 10am–5pm
+Open today 10am-5pm | Free entry

-Lessons in Gravity
+Young Poets: Lessons in Gravity

-Lessons in Gravity is a collection of poems written by young people aged 15–24.
-Alongside Hackney poet Anthony Anaxagorou, the Young Poets co-produced an anthology of new work responding to the statue of Robert Geffrye that stands on the front of the Museum’s buildings.
-Listen to the poems here.
+Alongside Hackney poet Anthony Anaxagorou, these Young Poets co-produced an anthology of new work responding to the statue of Robert Geffrye that stands on the front of the Museum’s buildings.
+Listen to the poems below.

 The programme aims to give young people from the local community opportunities for creative skill development, to contribute to cultural debates and collaborate with the Museum’s artistic programme.